Oil hits two-year low; dollar rises ahead of Fed

 U.S. manufacturing output fell for the first time in seven months in August, but the underlying trend remained consistent with steadily rising factory activity.
 That was confirmed by other data showing factory activity in New York state jumped to its highest level in nearly five years in September.

-The euro fell 0.2 percent against the dollar to $1.2938, while the dollar index, a measure of the dollar's strength against a basket of major currencies, traded flat at 84.240.
+The euro fell 0.2 percent against the dollar to $1.2938, while the dollar index .DXY, a measure of the dollar's strength against a basket of major currencies, traded flat at 84.240.
 The Japanese yen slipped 0.13 percent against the dollar to 107.18 yen.

 Most U.S. stocks fell, dragged lower by the tech sector as investors made room in their portfolios for the planned initial public offering of Chinese e-commerce company Alibaba later this week.
 Biotech shares also weighed on the Nasdaq.